mateuszdorobek/python3.info/dragon/polish/sprint-05.rst

 -----
 .. code-block:: bdd

-    Feature: Dragon can be set at any position.
+    Feature: Dragon can be set at any position

-    Scenario: Dragon can be set at any position.
+    Scenario: Dragon can be set at any position
-        Given Dragon is created with name "Wawelski", When Dragon is set at position x=1 y=2,
+        Given Dragon is created with name "Wawelski" When Dragon is set at position x=1 y=2
-         Then Dragon position is x=1 y=2.
+         Then Dragon position is x=1 y=2

 Acceptance Criteria